ImErvin/memory-lane/README.md

 I utilized **shadcn** for UI components, which simplifies styling compared to manually working with Radix UI.
 While the design isn't particularly polished, it incorporates some good UX practices and could certainly be visually improved.

 I also integrated **react-spring** to add animations and demonstrate my proficiency.
 Admittedly, some animations might feel a bit over-the-top, but they serve as examples for this demo.
+I plan to fix some of the jumpy transitions—I didn’t get a chance to fully QA every interaction, and invalidating data on TanStack's React Query (the client for tRPC) is a bit new to me, so with more time, I would polish this part further.

+### Image Handling and Optimization

+Basic image optimization is implemented using a canvas element to convert images to the **WebP** format and apply basic lossy optimization via `canvas.toBlob`.
+This ensures optimal space usage by resizing images appropriately.
+Additionally, the app deletes old images when a memory is updated or deleted, maintaining efficient storage practices.

 ### Deployment

-For deployment, I used **Supabase** as the database and **Vercel Blob Storage** for image hosting.
+For deployment, I used **Neon** as the database and **Vercel Blob Storage** for image hosting.
 Having exhausted my free GCP credits, I opted for an all-Vercel setup, which has performed well so far.

 ### Future Improvements